Flowforming Process Benefits

 Benefit: The Right Combination of Processes

 There is rarely one metal forming process that can achieve all the requirements of a design.
-Metal forming should be combined with other complementary metal forming processes to realize the full potential.
+Flowforming, in combination with other complementary metal forming processes, such as hot spinning, deep drawing, and press forming are offered to realize the full potential.
 Doing so allows PMF to use the strengths of several processes to produce a part that meets the customer's design requirements, with minimal compromise or loss of material.